Constructing Coherently G-invariant Modules: Finite Group Action

 By definition, $M$ is Schur if $\Hom_Q(M,M)=k$.
 So the statement follows from the definition.

 If $H^2(G;k^*)=0$, then every projective representation $G\to \GL_\alpha/k^*$ lifts to $G\to \GL_\alpha$.
-So we can modify each $i_g$ by some scalar factor such that $i_h^gi_g=i_{hg}$. \end{proof}
+So we can modify each $i_g$ by some scalar factor such that ${^g i_h} i_g=i_{hg}$. \end{proof}

 \begin{definition} A dimension vector $\alpha$ of $Q$ is called a {\em $G$-root} if there is an $\alpha$-dimensional coherently $G$-indecomposable representation.
-It is called a {\em strong $G$-root} if there is an indecomposable coherently $G$-invariant representation. \end{definition}
+It is called a {\em strong $G$-root} if there is an indecomposable coherently $G$-invariant module. \end{definition}

 When $G$ is cyclic, all $G$-roots can be described in terms of the root system of associated valued quiver \cite{H}.
 The following lemma is well-known. \begin{lemma} For any finite-dimensional algebra $A$, $AG$ and $A$ have the same global dimension and representation type. \end{lemma}